 As our novel nears completion, we can report that writing with your sister is both the best thing you could ever do and also the hardest.
 Family myths, sibling resentments and barely-buried feuds come screaming out of the ancestral crypt.
 You’re forced to reject your most basic assumptions about each other.
 You thought you knew this person, but it turns out you don’t.
 Who is your sister?
 And who (the hell) are you?

-Will Undying, the novel, be better for all this heartache?
+Will Undying be better for all this heartache?
 Jonathan Franzen, one of our literary heroes, recently said this: Good novels aren’t written by committee.
 Good novels aren’t collaborated on.
 Good novels are produced by people who voluntarily isolate themselves, and go deep, and report from the depths on what they find.